-Farm sinks are typically undermount models (which is AWESOME since you brush crumbs or whatever right on in there) that require custom or semi-custom bases.
+Farm sinks are typically undermount models (which is AWESOME since you can brush crumbs and whatnot right on in there) that require custom or semi-custom bases.

 The base needs to be extra strong.
 A fireclay sink weighs a ton so it needs proper support.
 It is also deep so the resulting space inside the cabinet is decreased.

 What if my cabinets are going to be stock cabinets?
 Even if you’re not remodeling a kitchen with custom or new cabinets, it can be possible to retrofit an existing sink base to accommodate the farm sink.
-But don’t think about this as a DIY thing.
+But don’t consider this task as a DIY thing.
 Carpenters and kitchen designers can educate you about the details.

 4. Can I install a farm sink myself, DIY style?

 We didn’t, and I don’t advise it.
 These sinks are handmade, heavy as heck, and a force to be reckoned with.
 Let an experienced installer do the work so you can prevent a major headache.
 Our cabinet installer was one of those OCD types who did a phenomenal job.
 (Highly recommend slightly neurotic with OCD, detail-oriented carpenters!)